MayStotzkyElkin/Sandbox/README.md

-# Sandbox
+# Calculator
-Just another repository

-Contains a JS library I created to calculate basic math.
+Contains a my JS library ment to work with HTML Calculator, with an example I created.